MeerabKhan123/quiz-web-app/README.md

-# Quiz React App
+# Quiz React WebApp

-A simple quiz application built with React.
+A simple quiz Webapplication built with React.
 This app allows users to take quizzes on various topics and view their results at the end.

 ## Features